RobertBeilich/Personal-Website/README.md

 # Personal-Website
-To setup the website for local development type 'npm install' and either 'npm run css-build' to build the dist folder or 'npm start' to start the sass transpiler.
+To setup the website for local development type 'npm install' and either 'npm run css-build' to just build the dist folder with the css file or 'npm start' to start the sass transpiler and let it also watch for changes.